 - Competitive rates.
 VA loans offer interest rates that are competitive with conventional loan rates and in some cases may even be lower.

 - No down payment.
 It’s possible to buy a home without a down payment using a VA loan.
 Making a down payment can lower your funding fee and help you save money on interest.

 - Low credit score requirement.
-Most lenders require a score between 580 and 620 to approve a VA loan.
-Freedom Mortgage can help veterans with credit scores below 580 buy or refinance homes.
+Most lenders require a score around 600 to approve a VA loan to buy a house.
+Freedom Mortgage can help veterans refinance homes with an easy credit score qualification.

 - No loan limits.
 Unlike FHA loans, the Department of Veterans Affairs does not set a limit on the amount of money you can borrow with a VA loan.
 Lenders typically have limits on the amount of money they are willing to lend you based on your credit, income, and finances.